-It was indeed a remarkable season.
-I know it didn’t quite get off to the best of starts when I suffered the facial injury at preseason but it did end pretty well yesterday.
-I took a catch at gully and put in some decent stops in the field having worked on the fielding with more purpose on Thursday.
-Fielding had all of a sudden becoming important for me in terms of selection and personal improvement.
-Come to think of it, if I could spend more time on fielding than bowling then I won’t feel overworked with the ball every session.
-Just recently, I have made a commitment in attempting to work on it during the off-season with the assistance of a professional coach.
+It was, indeed, a remarkable season.
+I know it didn’t quite get off to the best of starts when I suffered the facial injury at preseason, but it did end pretty well yesterday.
+I took a catch at gully and put in some decent stops in the field, having worked on the fielding with more purpose on Thursday.
+Fielding had all of a sudden, becoming important for me in terms of selection and personal improvement.
+Come to think of it; if I could spend more time on fielding than bowling, then I won’t feel overworked with the ball every session.
+Just recently, I have made a commitment to attempting to work on it during the off-season with the assistance of a professional coach.
 I hope it would pay off.

 Otherwise bowling wise, the season was a success while I didn’t get much batting opportunity.
-31 runs at 10.33 isn’t really bad reading when you have scores of only 4 not out, 12, 10 and 5 all season.
-At least it was better than the stinky single digit only phase I experienced after making 47 in a 6th Grade game last season.
-I hope for better days especially how well I have been hitting the ball at recent times in the nets.
+31 runs at 10.33 aren’t terrible reading when you have scores of only 4 not out, 12, 10, and 5 all season.
+At least it was better than the stinky single digit the only phase I experienced after making 47 in a 6th Grade game last season.
+I hope for better days, especially how well I have been hitting the ball in recent times in the nets.

 - 2/25 for Ginninderra Black against ANU White

 - 3/35 for Ginninderra Yellow against Eastlake Blue Demons

 - 1/46 for Ginninderra Yellow against Weston Creek Molonglo